mirzagol/DesisionTree/README.md

-# 🌳 Decision Tree Classifier
+# 🌳 Decision Tree Classifier from Scratch

+A hands-on, educational implementation of a Decision Tree classifier in Python, built and visualized step-by-step in a Jupyter Notebook.

+---

 ## 📋 Overview